The news market is competitive, like really competitive.

 There are 7B conversations happening on Messenger every day!
 More than 2.5 Trillion conversations a year.
 To help you get the scale here, Snapchat users exchange 3 billion photos a day.

-Moreover, Messenger push notifications probably are your only chance to move from one-way communication to messaging.
+Moreover, Messenger push notifications probably are your only chance to move from one-way communication to messaging in civil discourse.
 And messaging experiences are more social by nature.

 Why should you consider building a marketing stack?

 Let’s look at your options for distributing content -